 If you’re reading this, we’re guessing you’re no stranger to the challenges in the world of security today.
 Between the security talent gap and the rapid proliferation of threats, it can be a real challenge for defenders to stay ahead of attackers.

-That’s where security automation comes in.
+That’s where security orchestration and automation comes in.
 In this post, we’ll offer a “101” on security automation: what it is, why you need it, how it can help, and what it looks like in action.
 Ready?
 Let’s get into it.

 What is Security Automation?